LucasWinkler/TurboGames/README.md

 The next step should be done almost as often as you commit.
 This way your feature is always up-to-date with github.

-6. To push/upload all of your commits to the remote feature branch type: `git push origin <feature-name>`
+6. To push/upload all of your commits to the remote feature branch type: `git push <feature-name>`

 7. Once you have finished creating your feature type:
 ```